anish-jadhav/anish-jadhav/README.md

 I am an AI enthusiast currently pursuing MS in AI.
 Having worked in Dell and Morningstar in their Data Science divisions, I am passionate about leveraging new technologies to help organizations/teams with insights and solutions that drive business growth and performance.

 Skills: Machine Learning(Supervised/Unsupervised), Deep Learning, NLP, LLMs, Generative AI, Time Series Analysis, Causal ML, Anomaly Detection.

+🔍 What I Bring to the Table:
+-Expertise in Machine Learning: Hands-on experience in developing, deploying, and optimizing ML models.
+-AI Enthusiast: Skilled in natural language processing, computer vision, and predictive analytics.
+-Data Science Pro: Proficient in data wrangling, visualization, and statistical analysis to uncover hidden patterns.

+🌟 Looking for Opportunities:
+-Eager to bring my expertise to dynamic teams focused on machine learning, AI, and data science.
+-Open to roles that challenge me to innovate and drive forward-thinking solutions.